esallychang/BIOF521_Spring2022/_episodes/06-RNASeq_Counts_to_Genes.md

 ### Get Gene Annotations

 Gene annotations can be provided to the **limma-voom** tool and if provided the annotation will be available in the output files.
 This will give us more context about the potentially interesting functions of the differentially expressed genes than a list of relatively anonymous Entrez gene IDs would otherwise give us.
 We’ll get gene symbols and descriptions for these genes using the Galaxy <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> annotateMyIDs </button> tool, which can provide annotations for human, mouse, fruitfly and zebrafish.
+Although, obviously in our case, we would know something is very wrong if we ended up with other organisms in our mouse data!

 > ## Hands-On: Get Gene Annotations
 >